What to do when someone dies – a step by step guide

 Step 1: Obtain a medical certificate

-In order to register a death and obtain a Death Certificate, you must first obtain a medical certificate from a doctor.
-This certificate is free and is usually in a sealed envelope and you are told not to open it and to take it to the Registrar.
+If someone you love has died, the first thing you need to do is register a death and obtain a Death Certificate from a doctor.
+This certificate is free, and is usually in a sealed envelope which you are told not to open, ready to be taken to the Registrar.
 If your loved one passed away in a hospital, the hospital will give this to you.

 Step 2: Register the Death

-When you have the medical certificate, you should contact your local Registrar in order to register the death.
+Once you have the medical certificate, you should contact your local Registrar in order to register the death.
 This should be done within 5 days, however this will be delayed if there is a coroner’s inquest.
 You will need to take the medical certificate with you to register the death.
-During the current lockdown, however, you can register the death via phone.

 • Their date of birth